 Women entrepreneurs with manufacturing industries can avail loans up to Rs.
 20 crores.
 A concession is available to the extent of 0.25% on the interest rate and it can go up to 10.15% or higher.

 Under this scheme, there is no requirement of collateral for a loan of up to Rs.
 1 crore.

 Started by the Dena bank, this scheme provides small business loans to women in agriculture, manufacturing, micro-credit, retail stores, or small enterprises.
 The interest rate is lowered by .25%.
 Likewise, the maximum loan that can be availed for retail, education and housing is Rs.
 20 lakhs.

 Cent Kalyani Scheme

 A loan scheme by the Central Bank of India.
-This scheme is targeted to self-employed women in agriculture and allied activities, retail trade, and government-sponsored programs.
+This scheme targets self-employed women in agriculture and allied activities, retail trade, and government-sponsored programs.

 BONUS: The Visa X Ifundwomen Grant Program Supported by Instamojo

 We partnered with Visa for you!
 Through this latest initiative, Visa and NGO IFundWomen will award three ₹700,000 grants to outstanding e-commerce small businesses in India, run by women entrepreneurs.